-1. People slather it on and then bake in the sun twice as long they should.
+1. People slather it on and then bake in the sun twice as long as they should.

 2. Some sunscreens are not broad-spectrum.
-In other words, they protect against UVB rays but not UVA rays, which may also cause skin cancer — including malignant melanoma, which can be deadly.
+In other words, they protect against UVB rays but not UVA rays, which may also cause skin cancer — including malignant melanoma.

-- In order to claim that a sunscreen protects against skin cancer, it must be at least SPF-15 and must protect against UVB and UVA.
+- In order to claim that sunscreen protects against skin cancer, a sunscreen must be at least SPF-15 and must protect against UVB and UVA.
 If the claim can’t be made, a warning must be added to the label: “This product has not been shown to prevent skin cancer or premature skin aging.”